Lagrangian skeleta of very affine complete intersections

-\begin{remark} The situation becomes more complicated when we try to compactify: since cogrouping using different partitions $\mP$ yields different polytopes $\nabla^\mP$, the natural toric compactifications of different varieties $Z(\mP)$ will lie inside different toric varieties $X_{\nabla^\mP}$ (or resolutions thereof), so there is no obvious way of \enquote{compactifying} the functor from Lemma \ref{lemma:functor1}, which is perhaps the main reason why this operation has not been previously considered in the context of Batyrev--Borisov mirror symmetry.
+\begin{remark} The situation becomes more complicated when we try to compactify: since cogrouping using different partitions $\mP$ yields different polytopes $\nabla^\mP$, the natural toric compactifications of different varieties $Z(\mP)$ will lie inside different Fano toric varieties $X_{\nabla^\mP}$ (or resolutions thereof), so there is no obvious way of \enquote{compactifying} the functor from Lemma \ref{lemma:functor1}, which is perhaps the main reason why this operation has not been previously considered in the context of Batyrev--Borisov mirror symmetry.
 The situation is opposite on the mirror side: grouping does not change the polytope $\Delta$, so we are working inside a fixed toric variety $X_\Delta$.
 However, it is less clear how one should pick the defining Laurent polynomials associated to Minkowski sums of polytopes, our most natural guess being $\check{f}_{\beta,i}^\mP\coloneqq\prod_{j \in P_i}(\check{f}_{\beta,j}-1)+1$. \end{remark}

-We can also set things up so that the computation of the skeleta of all the complete intersections $Z_\beta(\mP)$ \emph{simultaneously}.
-First, observe that the tropical hypersurface $\mA_{\trop,\tot}$ is unaffected by the co grouping process, since it does not depend on the nef partition.
+We can also set things up so that the computation of the skeleta goes through for all the complete intersections $Z_\beta(\mP)$ \emph{simultaneously}.
+First, observe that the tropical hypersurface $\mA_{\trop,\tot}$ is unaffected by the cogrouping process, since it does not depend on the nef partition.
 Therefore, it suffices to describe a construction of localising tailoring functions that agree on a neighbourhood of the skeleta.
-Note that if we try to simply sum up tailored polynomials (like we did when we were considering $\widetilde{H}_{\beta,\tot}$ earlier), the result might have too many non-zero coefficients $\chi_\alpha$ and hence be degenerate.
+Note that if we try to simply sum up tailored polynomials (like we did when we were considering $\widetilde{H}_{\beta,\tot}$ earlier), the result might have too many non-zero coefficients $\chi_\alpha$ and hence will not be localising.

-\begin{lemma} There exists a collection of proper, localising and centred cut-off functions $\chi^\mP$ for $Z_{\beta}(\mP)$ indexed by $\mP \in Part_r$ such that we have $\chi^\mP_{\alpha,\beta}(u)=\chi^{\mP'}_{\alpha,\beta}(u)$ for all $\mP$, $\mP' \in Part_r$, $\beta\gg0$, $\alpha \in \Delta^\vee$ and all $u$ satisfying $L_h(u) \leq K\beta^{-1}$ for some constant $K>0$. \end{lemma}
+\begin{lemma} There exists a collection of proper, localising and centred cut-off functions $\chi^\mP$ for $Z_{\beta}(\mP)$ indexed by $\mP \in \Part_r$ such that we have $\chi^\mP_{\alpha,\beta}(u)=\chi^{\mP'}_{\alpha,\beta}(u)$ for all $\mP$, $\mP' \in \Part_r$, $\beta\gg0$, $\alpha \in \Delta^\vee$ and all $u$ satisfying $L_h(u) \leq K\beta^{-1}$ for some constant $K>0$. \end{lemma}

 \begin{proof} The functions obtained via the construction from Proposition \ref{proposition:total_tailoring} (where $K$ is as specified there) will satisfy the requirement, since by the estimates from Corollary \ref{corollary:bdary_conv}, we know that regardless of $\mP$, the resulting cut-off functions $\chi^\mP_{\alpha,\beta}$ will be equal to $\chi_{\alpha,0,\beta}(u)$ for $\alpha \neq 0$ and to $1$ for $\alpha=0$ over the designated region. \end{proof}